The best offers of the year! Earn up to 200,000 bonus points on select American Express Cards Click here to learn more

 Conclusion

 It's no wonder the Scotiabank Gold American Express Card has been crowned as the Top Travel Points Credit Card with an annual fee for several years now.
 When you take the high earn rates on very popular spend categories and couple them with high annual caps, totally flexible travel rewards redemptions and no foreign transaction fees this card is a winner.
-If you know you'll never need to earn or convert points to other airline or hotel programs (i.e. cards in our Hybrid Credit Card category) then this card is for you.
+If you know you'll never need to earn or convert points to other airline or hotel programs (i.e. cards in our Hybrid Credit Card category like the Cobalt Card) then this card is for you.
 It will rack up points super fast and provide you with some amazing value for your future travels!

 Latest card details: